-Since the Renaissance -- and especially since Darwin and the 19th Century -- many religious people felt they had to take the scientific arguments seriously.
+Since the Renaissance — especially since Darwin and the 19th Century — many religious people felt they had to take the scientific arguments seriously.
 Many felt they had to relinquish their faith and find whatever meaning they could in a Godless world.
 Others tried to keep both worlds by accepting the relativity and chaos around them, but in the face of it all making a leap toward faith.
-This is often referred to as a leap of faith, although it's really the self that leaps -- from from relative chaos around it to an absolute order; from the many overwhelming truths uncovered by empiricism to the one sheltering Truth offered by religion.
+This is often referred to as a leap of faith, although it's really the self that leaps — from relative chaos to absolute order; from the many overwhelming truths uncovered by empiricism to the one sheltering Truth offered by religion.

-Prominent in this shift is the notion that existence precedes essence, that is, that our physical bodies come before, or precede, our spiritual selves.
+Prominent in this shift is the notion that existence precedes essence, that our physical bodies come before our spiritual selves.
 This was formulated by Jean-Paul Sartre (1905-1980) in his 1946 lecture Existentialism is a Humanism:

 Qu'est-ce que signifie ici que l'existence précède l'essence?
 Cela signifie que l'homme existe d'abord, se rencontre, surgit dans le monde, et qu'il se définit après.

 What does it mean here that existence precedes essence?
 This means that man exists to begin with, that he then encounters himself, that he moves into the world, and that he defines himself afterwards. (trans.
 RYC)